 For a full explanation of fees, see below.

-The tuition and fees quoted are for ALP registrants only.
-Those students registering through other divisions of Columbia will pay at the per-point rate of their home schools.
+The application fee is waived.
+The tuition quoted is for ALP registrants only.
+Students registering through other divisions of Columbia will pay at the per-point rate of their home schools.

 ALP Levels, Placement & Testing